Last Updated on November 1, 2022 by Obaro Alidou K.

-Building an eCommerce is one of the most profitable online businesses out there.
-If you are looking to start an online store and don’t know how, you are at the right place.
+Building an eCommerce store is one of the most profitable online businesses out there.
+If you are looking to start an online store and don’t know how, you are in the right place.
 In this in-depth tutorial I will show you how to create your own online store fast–step by step with zero technical knowledge.

-What is an Online store?
+What is an Online Store?

 So at the end of the day, an online store is a virtual representation of a shop.

 This is a good question right?
 If people can just go to a physical shop and buy items, then why put in the effort to launch a virtual store online?
 Even better, what are the benefits of running an ecommerce business?

 First, the statistics tell a wonderful story.
 Ecommerce sales cover about 20% of retail sales worldwide in 2021.
 That is good news because it represents hundreds of millions in sales.

 Secondly, nearly 50% of businesses in America don’t still have an online presence and the number is even higher for other countries in Europe, Asia, Africa, and Australia despite the online sales boom.
 This means the competition is quite minor considering the fact that more and more buyers are becoming online shoppers.

 Moreover, as the online shop is virtual and hosted on the internet, it is reachable worldwide.
 Everybody from every location in the world can access it and buy your products.
 Plus you don’t need to be physically present before selling.
 You just setup the store, put in the products, promote the store, and start making money on auto-pilot.